 The critical care faculty of the Emory Department of Surgery are highly active researchers.
 Their basic science studies typically focus on gut integrity and the immunological host response in sepsis, with special attention to the settings of cancer or alcohol abuse, while their bench-to-bedside research often concentrates on designing, testing, and implementing innovations in critical care.

-Dr. Timothy Buchman's translational research has spanned the bench-to-bedside continuum, including NIH-funded studies of physiological dynamics, patient monitoring, the genetics of sepsis, and ICU end-of-life care.
+Dr. Buchman's translational research has spanned the bench-to-bedside continuum, including NIH-funded studies of physiological dynamics, patient monitoring, the genetics of sepsis, and ICU end-of-life care.
 The goal of much of his work is to develop sophisticated systems and processes that will give ICU clinicians the ability to predict and plan for the future of each patient through the use of multiple streams of realtime data analytics.